ZainabMalkawi94/HR-management-system/README.md

     - Employee's Level.
     - Profile Picture.
 - Build a prototype to calculate the net salary for each employee.
-- print Out the name of employee and his/her salary.
+- Print Out the Id and the name of each employee and his/her salary.

 -----------------------------------------------------------------------